Infotech-Financials-Pvt-Ltd/Chanakya-Trade-Report/ReadME.md

 # Chanakya Trade Report

-This is an open source project developed using APIs to download and process trade data from stock exchange.
+This is an opensource project developed using APIs to download and process trade data from stock exchange.

 ![trade-window-with-data](/Chanakya-Trade-Report/docs/trade-report-window.jpg)